opensearch-project/opensearch-sdk-java/DESIGN.md

 ## FAQ

 - Will extensions replace plugins?
   Plugins will continue to be supported in the near future but are on a path to deprecation.
-New development should consider using extensions because they will be easier to develop, deploy, and operate.
+Extensions are recommended for new development because they will be easier to develop, deploy, and operate.
 - What is the latency for extensions?
   See [benchmarking tests](https://github.com/opensearch-project/OpenSearch/issues/3012#issuecomment-1122682444).